opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/findings.md

 ---

-## Get Findings
+## Get findings

-The threat intelligence Get Findings API returns threat intelligence Indicators of compromise (IOCs) findings.
+Returns threat intelligence Indicators of compromise (IOCs) findings.
 When the threat intelligence monitor finds a malicious IoC during a data scan, a finding is automatically added to the threat intelligence feed.

 ### Path and HTTP method